Managed, Registered, and Unregistered Devices

 1. Configure the applicable fields and then select the Registered Devices role created in step 6 above.

-That’s it!
-Now, only devices having a Trusted Device Certificate will be able to access the service.
+Now, only devices having a Trusted Device Certificate should be able to access the service.

 View Total Unregistered Devices